Beyond Monolingual Assumptions: A Survey of Code-Switched NLP in the Era of Large Language Models across Modalities: Introduction

+\paragraph{Position} We posit that Code-switching should be treated as a core modelling challenge rather than a downstream artefact of multilinguality.
+In low-resource CSW settings, current monolingual and multilingual models struggle to cope as language switching interacts with script alternation, orthographic variation, and spontaneous conversational behavior, which remain insufficiently represented in existing models and benchmarks across speech, dialogue, and multimodal contexts.
+Bridging this gap requires structured data creation, scalable modeling, and human-in-the-loop annotation, reinforced by language- and script-aware CS-specific architectures rather than broad, undifferentiated, multilingual post-training.

-\begin{itemize} \item We provide the first comprehensive survey of CSW research in the LLM era, covering NLU and NLG tasks, datasets and benchmarks across diverse language pairs, real-world applications, and key architectural innovations. \item This study reviews approximately \total{unique_references} papers across five major CSW research areas, covering 12 core NLP tasks, analyzing over 30 datasets and benchmarks spanning more than 80 languages, and presenting a taxonomy (Figure~\ref{fig:lit_survey}) that classifies LLMs by architecture, training paradigm, and evaluations. \item We identify key gaps in LLM-based CSW research, including limited low-resource languages support, script diversity challenges, weak cross-lingual transfer, and the absence of unified evaluation frameworks.
-Future progress depends on inclusive datasets, equitable models, and fair metrics. \end{itemize}
+\paragraph{Contributions} The key contributions include: \textbf{(i)} We provide the first comprehensive survey of CSW research in the LLM era, analyzing \total{unique_references} studies across 15 NLP tasks, 30+ datasets spanning 80+ languages, across diverse language pairs, real-world applications, and key architectural innovations. \textbf{(ii)} We present a taxonomy (Appendix \S\ref{sec:Taxonomy} Figure~\ref{fig:lit_survey}) organizing LLM-based CSW research by architecture, training paradigm, and evaluation, while revealing key gaps in low-resource coverage, script diversity, cross-lingual transfer, the absence of unified evaluation frameworks. \textbf{(iii)} We present a roadmap for future CSW research, highlighting the need for inclusive datasets, equitable models, and fair metrics to support linguistically grounded advances in dialogue, speech, and multimodal contexts.